maxzintel/eth-lottery/README.md

 * *Mapping:* Collection of key-value pairs.
 Think of JS objects and Python dictionaries.
 All keys must be of the same type and all values must be of the same type.
   * Examples: `mapping(string => string)` and `mapping(int => bool)`
+  * Use a mapping to represent many things.
 * *Struct:* Collection of KVP's that can have different types.
+  * Use a struct to represent a singular thing.

 ```Javascript
 struct Car {